TDG-Platform/docs/AComp-GBDX.md

 *AComp_0.23.2.1 currently does not run end-to-end with ENVI Tasks.
 A "glueTask" to link these processes is under development.

 *There may be alignment problems between VNIR and SWIR output.
-A resolution to this problem is expected soon.  in the menatime, if you encounter a problem, please contact uu.
+A resolution to this problem is expected soon.
+In the meantime, if you encounter a problem, please contact us.

 ### Contact Us